Asle Nilsen (born 1958. Asker, Norway)

 Eirik Blekesaune (born 1980.
 Trondheim, Norway)

 Eirik Blekesaune works in the intersection between art and technological development.
 In the work with Verdensteatret his focus is on intermedial artistic expression and multidisciplinary collective processes.
 He works with music, sound, robotics/electronics and software development.
 Through his work he is trying to understand how we communicate across artistic disciplines, and how you can from this understanding facilitate for the artists involved in the process.
 The aim is moving towards a non-hierarchical collective structure, with equal emphasis on all medias involved.
 He has also taught courses and workshop within art and technology within sound, music, electronics and computer programming at Norwegian University for Science and Technology (NTNU) and NOTAM (Oslo) and BEK (Bergen).
-Eirik has been member of the artistic board since 2012.
+Eirik has been a member of the artistic board from 2012 to 2019.

 Eirik Blekesaune has participated in the following productions: The Telling Orchestra (2006), And All the Questionmarks Started to Sing (2010), Bridge over Mud (2014) and HANNAH (2017)

 Ali Djabbary is a performance artist and a visual artist.
 In Verdensteatret he works as a performer and a light and stage technician.
 He is educated from Strykejernet visual art school, Nordic Black Theatre School and Vincent Lunges Art Institute.
 Ali also works with Nordic Black Theatre in Oslo.